December 26, 2019: A Glimpse of China

 With that, it was time to head back to the airport.

 A layover in Shanghai is both doable and worthwhile.
-In my short 4.5 hours in Shanghai, I felt like I got a good glimpse into the power of both the Chinese government and the consumerism of the Chinese customer- things that are heavily discussed in both the media and in the business world.
+In my short 4.5 hours in Shanghai, I felt like I got a good glimpse into the power of both the Chinese government´s influence on daily life and the consumerism of the Chinese customer- things that are heavily discussed in both the media and in the business world.
 I definitely saw enough in Shanghai to make my visit to China “count” as my 64th country, but certainly only scratched the surface.
 Next time, I would hope to visit some cultural and historic sites.
 I will be back.